VOYAGER: A Training Free Approach for Generating Diverse Datasets using LLMs: Introduction

-In a nut-shell, our contributions are as follows: \begin{itemize}[noitemsep] \item \textbf{Principled approach to maximizing diversity:} Our approach maximizes diversity by formulating diversity in terms of a geometric metric (volume).
-This enables to leverage connections to the machinery of determinantal point processes to optimize the above metric and provide theoretical justification for our approach. \item \textbf{Applicable to both open and closed weight models} Our approach is training-free,requires no access to model weights, and works for both open and closed weight models. \item \textbf{Strong empirical performance} Finally, we demonstrate the effectiveness of our approach by showing strong empirical performance over baseline methods ($1.5-3$x improvement in diversity).
+\ourmethod\ formalizes this intuition using Determinantal Point Processes.
+Empirical evaluations show that \ourmethod\ consistently outperforms strong baselines across a suite of tasks.To summarize, our main contributions are: \begin{itemize}[noitemsep] \item \textbf{Principled approach to maximizing diversity:} Our approach leverages the machinery of determinantal point processes to maximize diversity by formulating it in terms of a geometric metric (volume).
+This provides theoretical justification to our approach. \item \textbf{Applicable to both open and closed weight models:} Our approach is training-free and requires no access to model weights. \item \textbf{Strong empirical performance:} We improve diversity by $1.5-3$ times over baselines.

 \end{itemize}